Category:

 Professional Career

 Following his departure from the Rockets after the 1995-96 season, Smith signed on with the Detroit Pistons.
 However, he only played nine games with the Pistons before he was waived and signed by the Orlando Magic.
 He was with the Magic for only six games before being released by them.
 He subsequently signed with the Denver Nuggets.
-He finished out the remainder of the 1996-97 season with the Nuggets, and then retired from professional playing.
+He finished out the remainder of the 1996-97 season with the Nuggets and then retired from professional playing.
 When he retired, he held the franchise record for the Denver Nuggets for career three-point percentage (.425).
-In his professional career, Smith in total scored 9,397 points (average of 12.8 per game) and had 4,073 assists (average of 5.5 per game).
+In his professional career, Smith scored a total of 9,397 points (average of 12.8 per game) and had 4,073 assists (average of 5.5 per game).

 (Photo by Stephen Lovekin/Getty Images)